 - Create the histogram using the following steps:

 - Drag the selected fields to a new card.

 - Drop the selected fields on Histogram.

 You can also create charts using the Chart menu above the data pane or the Visualization type button on an existing card.
 For the Chart menu, only charts that are compatible with your data selection will be enabled.
 For the Visualization type menu, only compatible visualizations (including maps, charts, or tables) will be displayed.

 Histograms can also be created using View Histogram, which is accessed from the Action button under Find answers > How is it distributed?

 Histograms are symbolized using single values.
-You can use the Legend button to change the Chart Color, which will be applied to all bins.
+You can use the Layer options button to change the symbol color and outline color, which will be applied to all bins.